MicrosoftDocs/azure-reference-other/iot-c-reference/iot-c-ref-map-h/map-getinternals.md

 # Map_GetInternals()

-Retrieves the complete list of keys and values from the map in `values` and `keys`.
-Also writes the size of the list in `count`.
+Retrieves the complete list of keys and values from the map in values and keys.
+Also writes the size of the list in count.

 ## Syntax